 These scammers may get blocked from using Airbnb once you report the issue.
 Unfortunately, that happens after you’ve arrived at the property.

 You may be able to spot this bait-and-switch house scam when listings have less than 100 reviews but have been on the service for a while.
 If you suspect a listing is inaccurate, a reverse image search will help provide more details.
-You can enter an image URL and the image search shows you where the image originated and how it’s been used.
+You can enter an image URL, and the image search shows you where the image originated and how it’s been used.

 3. Phishing scams